 Walking the coast path to the east of Durdle Door brings you to the famous Lulworth Cove and Stair Hole.

-Further afield are the incredible geological formations of Worbarrow Bay and the eerie abandoned village of Tyneham.
+Further afield are the incredible geological formations of Worbarrow Bay and the evocative abandoned village of Tyneham.
 To the west are the coastal hamlets of Osmington Mills and Ringstead.

-Pay a visit to the nearby Lulworth Cove Visitor Centre, where you can learn more about Durdle Door and Lulworth Cove, two of the most iconic geological features on the Jurassic Coast.
+The displays, animations and films in the Lulworth Cove Visitor Centre tell the story of Lulworth Cove and Durdle Door, two of the most iconic geological features on the Jurassic Coast.